The Ultimate Guide to Cooking Scallops: Easy Recipes for Every Kitchen

 Scallop's sweetness - perfect pairing

-Vibrant presentation - abundant flavor
+Vibrant presentation - deep flavor

 Traditional Scallop Recipes